 But it's a competitive market, with lots of the main players offering similar features at compelling price points.
 In this guide, we compare our top choice, BitDefender, to close runner-ups Norton and Avast, and discuss some other options for small teams and freelancers like Surfshark One, which costs just $3.49/month on a one year plan.

 One of the most important solutions in the face of such threats is antivirus software.
 For a modern business, it's essential that staff computers are protected with a centrally controlled shield against malware, ransomware, phishing scams, and attempted firewall breaches.

 Best Business Antivirus Software

 We're recommending Bitdefender GravityZone Business Security as our top choice for business antivirus.
 That's thanks to its rich range of tools and features, excellent administrative controls, and competitive price points.
-Close behind it are the business antivirus suites from, Norton and Avast, whilst McAfee and Surfshark provide viable options for small teams and freelancers respectively.
+Alternatives include the business antivirus suites from Norton and Avast, whilst McAfee and Surfshark provide great value options for freelancers and small, respectively.

 Best antivirus software for small businesses: